saucecodeme/hono-react-better-auth/README.md

 - Sign Up and Sign In page
 - Sign Out and improve Navbar (Show error toast on failed)
 - Protect the todos page
+- Generate & Migrate a new db schema -> Seed
+- Auth middleware

 ### Local Dev